prashantkumar182000/CNAPP-Dashboard---Sample/README.md

 ## Contact

-For any inquiries, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries, please contact [prashantkumar18.pk@gmail.com](mailto:prashantkumar18.pk@gmail.com).
 ```

-Simply save this text into a file named `README.md`.
-Replace the placeholders with your actual GitHub username and email address.
+You can save this text as `README.md` in your project directory.